-HOTLINK has one of the best connection in Malaysia.
+HOTLINK has one of the best connections in Malaysia.
 Sadly they DO NOT sell unlimited data.
 So we bought the Sim Card for 10 RM and 6 GB for one month 35 RM (≃10€), and then we recharged every day 2GB twice a day for 6 RM (≃1,30€).

 Data in Malaysia is not as cheap as in Thailand, and we definitely need more!

 So far, in the hostels we have been the wifi was working OK if you use your phone.
 For connecting to your computer it’s just SH**!!!!
 Fortunately, we have a mobile router to connect our computers and phones.
 We insert the local Sim Card and it gives us a reliable internet connection.
 The mobile router we use is the Netgear Air Card 810, we definitely recommend it!

 MUST SEE IN GEORGE TOWN